Home » Blog » Website Management » What is it That we Can Learn from a Website Heatmap Trip?

 Most Important Content Goes On the Top

-When you look at a website heatmap, you’ll find out that people scroll down but their attention is kept only in the beginning of the page.
+When you look at a website heatmap, you’ll find out that people scroll down but their attention is kept only at the beginning of the page.

 In a recent study was found that user viewing time was distributed as follows: